msteffan/fundamentals/03_chapter/12_assessment.md

 > **CAUTION** For now, don't worry about what `getInput()` or `randomPlay()` are, and just ignore that `function somethingSomething()` stuff - we'll be covering all of that in depth in Chapter 5.
 Just focus on subbing in your new expressions.

-Go ahead and get started - once you've finished editing those two lines, save your code and make a commit to the project's repository.
+Go ahead and get started - once you've finished editing those two lines, save your code and make a commit to your project's repository.

 ---
 [Next up: Chapter 4](../04_chapter/README.md)